Masaki Sumitani

+Masaki Sumitani (住谷 正樹, Sumitani Masaki) a Japanese comedian, television personality, and retired professional wrestler.
+He is best known for creating and portraying Razor Ramon HG (レイザーラモンHG, Reizā Ramon Eichi Jī), a satirical fictional character who became known through appearances on the Japanese variety show Bakusho Mondai no Bakuten!

 Early life

-Masaki Sumitani was born December 18, 1975 in Harima, Hyōgo Prefecture, Japan.
-After graduating from Hyogo Prefectural Kakogawa Higashi High School, he entered Doshisha University and majored in Commerce.
+Masaki Sumitani was born December 18, 1975, in Harima, Hyōgo Prefecture, Japan.
+After graduating from Hyogo Prefectural Kakogawa Higashi High School, he entered Doshisha University and majored in commerce.

 Professional wrestling career

 While at college he picked up wrestling as a hobby and soon joined the Doshisha Professional Wrestling Alliance (DWA).
 Under his performing name "GiveUp Sumitani", he won the heavy class Kyoto pro-wrestling championship co-hosted by DWA and the Ritsumeikan Wrestling Alliance (RWA) of nearby Ritsumeikan University in Kyoto.
 Former IWGP Champion Hiroshi Tanahashi and fellow comedian Makoto Izubuchi were also participants of these events.

 Sumitani continued his pro-wrestling aspirations in late 2005, working in the comedically off-beat HUSTLE promotion and defeating Yinling the Erotic Terrorist in his debut match; he has since gone to a team with Naoya Ogawa and Yoshihiro Tajiri in leading the HUSTLE Army against Generalissimo Takada’s Monster Army.

 In early 2006, he started working with manzai partner Izubuchi again, with Izubuchi taking the name Razor Ramon RG ("RG" meaning "Real Gay").
 Izubuchi's character was not nearly as well-received as Sumitani's but was an active pro-wrestler in HUSTLE, even teaming up with The Great Muta.
 Sumitani's character was that of an underdog face that had a never say die attitude and used his quickness to defeat his larger opponents.
 Daily Sports in Japan reported that Razor Ramon HG retired from pro wrestling after Hustle Mania, which took place November 23, 2006, at Yokohama Arena with Sumitani being defeated by The Esperanza.
 However, as with most retirements in pro-wrestling, Sumitani returned to action, pro wrestling at Hustle 21 on March 18 and Hustle 22 on April 21.

 Hard Gay rose up to become one of the top faces of the HUSTLE promotion, but his pro wrestling career came to an abrupt end in July 2009 when he shattered his left foot while diving from the ring during an event at Korakuen Hall.
 He needed 12 bolts to put his foot back together.
 Upon his recovery, he hoped to return to TV comedy.

 In 2019, Hard Gay made his pro wrestling return being defeated by Super Delfin in a 3-way match.